apigee/apijam/Labs/Appendix/API Development - Composite APIs/README.md

 The goal is to have the proxy perform a geolocation query against our Employee data collection to return results within a certain radius of a zip code.

-API BaaS supports the ability to retrieve entities within a specified distance of any geocoordinate based on its location property:
+This API supports the ability to retrieve entities within a specified distance of any geocoordinate based on its location property:

 ```
 location within {distance_in_meters} of {latitude},{longitude}